Wintellect/MSLearn/Introduction to Python/includes/3-working-with-strings.md

 	_Printing airport codes_

 1. The previous code parsed an airport code from each line read from the data file.
-The next challenge is to get each airport's name and location as well.
+The next challenge is to get each airport's name and location.
 Modify the code above as follows:

 	```python
 	for airport in all_airports: